Robinterra/yama/README.md

 ## What is comming soon ?
 chronological order
-1. How to use Yama and Programming your first Project in this programming language - docu
 2. How to add a new Assembly this Language - docu
-3. A new git repository with Yama Sourcecode for use Input Output pins for the Atmega328p (My Test device is a Ardunio Uno)
 4. Support Cortex-M (My Test device is a Arduino Due)
 5. Show in a Blog little projects with yama - my own reason.
  * You want support me or you have ideas then please send me a email: robin.dandrea@gmail.com / robin.dandrea@versalitic.com